Struggling With Video Conferencing Equipment That Lets You Down?

 5. Wireless Content Sharing

-Quickly and easily share content wirelessly via Poly App, Apple Airplay or Miracast.
+Quickly and easily share content in real-time wirelessly via Poly App, Apple Airplay or Miracast.

 6. Improved Efficiency